GitauHarrison/getting-started-with-flask/02_git_and_github.md

 ### Adding a README file

 If you have observed the new project repository, it asks that we add a README file so as to help people interested to know what the project is all about.
-A README file is normally used to provide more information to anyone who seens our project.
+A README file is normally used to provide more information to anyone who sees our project.

 At the moment, our project has only two files, _index.html_ and _style.css_.
 We need to add a new file called _README.md_ to the project structure.
 This can be done as follows: